No one formally instructed me on the theology of scarcity, but somehow I believed in it.

 I spun this conflict like a holy quest and everyone I knew was with me, except the Holy Spirit.
 Dang.

 But the Spirit was pushing the theology of abundance.

 Genesis 1 illustrates the abundant goodness of creation.
 Psalm 23 describes a feast with an overflowing cup, even in the presence of enemies.
 In John 21, the fishermen-disciples haul overflowing nets when they follow Jesus’ direction.

 And in Philippians 2:4, Paul shows us what the theology of abundance looks like:

 “Don’t look only to your own interests but also to the interests of others,” implying there is plenty to go around!
 Jesus calls me a friend and a son.
 “You are an heir with all the resources you need.
 If you give some or even all of your stuff away, or someone takes it, there’s plenty more.

 You live in abundance.
 You are a SON.
 Your resources are limitless.
 Don’t be afraid.”

 At that point, something changed.

-Naming and repudiating scarcity enabled me to enter the conflict with an abundance mindset and changed everything about me.
+Naming and repudiating my scarcity belief enabled me to enter the conflict with an abundance mindset changing everything about me.

 I did have enough.
 There was enough to be radically generous.